The Dive Otter

 Is Scuba Expensive?

-Like any hobby or sporting activity...you can make it VERY expensive.
+Longer Answer: Like any equipment heavy activity...you can make it VERY expensive.

-...here we must stop and have a fairly lengthy discussion on value for money.
+However, we must discuss value for money.
 You can't really go diving on the cheap if you want to own your own gear.
 And how do you know if it's worth investing in your own gear?
 At the end of the day...it all comes down to how much disposable income you have to spend on your hobby.
 Can you afford to spend $500 on a new rod and reel to go bass fishing?
 Or are you heading to Walmart and spending $50 on a new one?
 Nothing wrong with either...but be honest with yourself on how much you are going to do it and how much convenience matters.

 The cheapest you can get into diving with your own NEW gear is truthfully ~$2,000.
 The local rental prices in Chicago are ~$100/day for appropriate exposure gear and basic equipment.
 Basic Return-On-Investment (ROI) math tells you that if you plan to do >20 dives in the next 5 years...you would be better off buying your own gear. ($2,000 / $100 = ~20 days of diving).
 I'm generally against financing purchases, but if you want to justify $100/month of financing instead of renting...that wouldn't be a bad argument.